Fabiqula/Convolutional_Neural_Networks_CNNs_on_handwritten_digit_datasets/README.md

 # CNN-training
-Practice code in Pytorch for CNN
+Practice code in Pytorch for CNN from MNIST Dataset, Handwritten digits prediction.